-Tunisia is an established oil and gas producer with a long-established history of successful production operations since 1966.
-The country benefits from a low OPEX environment and the presence of many world-renowned oilfield service companies.
+Tunisia is an established oil and gas producer with a successful history of production operations since 1966, when the first commercial discovery was put into production.

 Sidi El Kilani Concession (SLK) and North Kairouan Permit

-Zenith has acquired the respective 22.5% working interests of KUFPEC (Kuwait Foreign Petroleum Exploration Company K.S.C.C), a subsidiary of the State of Kuwait’s national oil company, and CNPC International (Tunisia) Ltd., (Seller), a 100% subsidiary of CNPC International Ltd, in the North Kairouan permit and the Sidi El Kilani Concession.
+Zenith has conditionally acquired a cumulative 45% working interest in the North Kairouan permit and the Sidi El Kilani Concession, having signed conditional purchase agreements with KUFPEC (Kuwait Foreign Petroleum Exploration Company K.S.C.C), a subsidiary of the State of Kuwait’s national oil company, and CNPC International (Tunisia) Ltd., to buy their respective working interests of 22.5%.

 Completion of both acquisitions is conditional on approval being granted by the Comité Consultatif des Hydrocarbures of the Republic of Tunisia.